Resource Optimization for Semantic-Aware Networks with Task Offloading: Multi-agent Proximal Policy Optimization for Resource Allocation Algorithm

-Generally, all of the deep reinforcement learning (RL) algorithms with continuous action space can be applied to (\textbf{P0}), e.g., deep deterministic policy gradient (DDPG), twin delay DDPG (TD3), asynchronous advantage actor-critic (A3C), PPO, etc. In this paper, we apply the PPO because of its robustness and good performance~\cite{PPO_2017}.
-The proposed local PPO network structure is illustrated as Fig. \ref{network_structure}.
+Generally, all of the deep RL algorithms with continuous action space can be applied to (\textbf{P0}), e.g., deep deterministic policy gradient (DDPG), twin delay DDPG (TD3), asynchronous advantage actor-critic (A3C), PPO, etc. In this paper, we apply the PPO because of its robustness and good performance~\cite{PPO_2017}.